FaharasNET

 This documentation proves ownership if you need to file a claim and helps you calculate the true value of your personal property.
 Most importantly, it ensures you’ll have adequate coverage when you need it most.

 Remember, standard policies have limits for high-value items like jewelry or collectibles.
-If you own specialty items, ask your agent about additional coverage options we’ll discuss later in this article.
+If you own specialty items, ask your agent about additional coverage options we’ll discuss later.

 Cover Liability For Injuries And Damage